 On New Year’s Eve we joined an old-fashioned street party in the main square in Ponta Delgada.
 A live band played Portuguese and American music, the people danced in the streets and on the stage, and everyone carried a bottle of champagne which was shaken well before opening.
 Young and old were in the crowd, from families and children to grandparents and teenagers.
 Father’s danced with their children, groups danced together, and everyone swayed and rocked to the music.

 At midnight hundreds of bottles of champagne were uncorked and a shower of champagne burst into the air to settle on the squealing crowd.
 Then suddenly we were carried with the crowd to the edge of the harbour to watch the fireworks explode across the sky and to be dazzled by the reflections of light on the surface of the ocean.

-An American ship anchored in the harbour added to the festivities by blasting it’s fog horn loudly and wildly misdirecting its search light.
+An American ship anchored in the harbor added to the festivities by blasting it’s fog horn loudly and wildly misdirecting its search light.
 Shouting and honking and partying in the streets continued until near dawn.
-Amazingly, a safe big family party, with no beligerence or drunken brawls.
+Amazingly, a safe big family party, with no belligerence or drunken brawls.
 Spectacular!